aa-ag/culturalsection/README.md

 ### what is this?

-A responsive single-page app to compile events organized by consulates in different cities.
+A responsive single-page app to compile all diplomatic missions' contact information, FAQ's and the events organized by consulates in different cities.

 ### environment